SenseStageTeam/sensestage_documentation/_sensestage-v1/creating-minibee-configurations-via-osc.md

 ---
 title: Creating MiniBee configurations via OSC
-summary: A guide on how to create a configuration from scratch via OSC
+summary: A guide on how to create a configuration from scratch via OSC.
-layout: documentation
+layout: guide

+permalink: /sensestage-v1/creating-minibee-configurations-via-osc/

 type: guide
 level: intermediate